Nation Party of Iran

-Party of the Iranian Nation (or Nation Party of Iran, Iran Nation Party; حزب ملت ایران) is "a small opposition" party in Iran advocating establishment of a secular democracy.
+Party of the Iranian Nation (or Nation Party of Iran, Iran Nation Party; حزب ملت ایران) is a small opposition party in Iran advocating for the establishment of a secular democracy.
 Although the party is technically illegal, it still operates inside Iran.

 Founded in 1951 by Dariush Forouhar, the party had a few hundred members, mostly high-school students, and was a member of National Front until the Iranian Revolution; however, it did not carry much weight in the leadership of the front.
-The party proposed rebuilding Iran by regaining its lost territories in Bahrain, Afghanistan and Caucasia, and its platform was based on anti-capitalism, anti-communism, anti-monarchism, anti-Semitism, anti-Bahá'ísm and anti-clericalism.
+The party proposed rebuilding Iran by regaining its lost territories in Bahrain, Afghanistan and Caucasia.
+The party's platform ideologically consisted of the following elements: anti-capitalism; anti-communism; anti-monarchism; anti-Semitism; anti-Bahá'ísm; anti-clericalism.

 Popular among high school students in Tehran in the 1950s, the party's membership never exceeded a few hundred people.